Free meals for Blythewood senior citizens

 BLYTHEWOOD – For the foreseeable future, Senior Resources will be providing any senior citizen in Blythewood five free meals each week, on a first come, first served basis.
-Meals can be picked up at the Blythewood Library drive-thru from 10:30 a.m. to 12 noon, on Wednesdays.
+Meals can be picked up at the Trinity United Methodist Church (Senior Resources previously announced the location as Blythewood Library, but that has changed).
+The drive thru pick-up will be from 10:30 a.m. to 12 noon on Wednesdays.
 Each vehicle will be permitted to pick up two meal packs (five meals per pack.)

 Meal packs are only for senior citizens (60+) but can be picked up by another person to take to a senior citizen.
 All meal recipients must show a state issued id and provide their name, address and phone number at pick-up.
 Only one meal pack is allowed per person with a maximum of two meal packs per car.
 Individuals are only permitted one pick-up per week.

-Senior Resources’ homepage (www.seniorresourcesinc.org) will serve as the main information source for the pick-up location.
-As this program evolves, the website will continue to update any changes in the program.
-Pickup location can change week-to-week and could increase to include afternoon meal pick-ups, based on the needs of the community.
+Because pickup locations can change week-to-week, be sure to check the Senior Resources’ homepage (www.seniorresourcesinc.org) prior to picking up the meals.
+This website will serve as the main information source for the pick-up locations.
+As this program evolves, the website will continue to update any changes in the program, and could increase to include afternoon meal pick-ups, based on the needs of the community.

 Check at the beginning of each week for the latest information.
 Individuals without internet service can call the office (803) 252-7734 or the United Way helpline (2-1-1) for the latest on meal pick-up locations and schedules in Blythewood as well as other Richland County locations.